14 – Cold War, 1953-62

 In the Cold War, democracies in poorer countries commonly interfered with developed countries’ corporate profits, meaning they had to be snuffed out and replaced with dictatorships friendly to Western interests.
 Nine times out of ten, the word interests is code for money and, nine times out of ten, one of the first things people do in emerging countries when they win the right to vote is to keep more money and natural resources in their own hands.
 Turns out, they have interests too.
 That’s why the U.S. mostly blocked self-determination in Latin America dating back to Teddy Roosevelt’s Corollary of 1904, as we saw in Chapter 3, and that policy continued during the Cold War.

-Several Cold War examples illustrate America’s follow-through on Kennan’s advice, including Iran, Guatemala, the Republic of Congo, Brazil, and Chile (Chapter 19).
+Several Cold War examples illustrate America’s follow-through on Kennan’s advice, including Iran, Guatemala, the Democratic Republic of the Congo, Brazil, and Chile (Chapter 19).
 Other than Israel, there are no examples where the U.S. supported democracy to the detriment of its economic interests.
 Sometimes, at least, looking out for economic interests could overlap with defending democracy.
 In South Korea and Taiwan, America’s dictatorial allies evolved into democracies, and the U.S. installed a republic in Grenada in 1983.
 The Philippines has gone through periods of dictatorship since independence in 1946 but has been a democracy since 1986.
 Despite the shaky premises of America’s Iraq invasion in 2003 and ensuing chaos, the U.S. did replace Saddam Hussein’s dictatorship with a government that represents some of the people.
 Other countries weren’t so lucky.

 In Iran (then Persia) in the early 1950s, their new democracy wanted a fairer share of oil profits than the 80/20 split under their arrangement with the Anglo-Iranian Oil Co., an antecedent to British Petroleum (BP).
 In 1951, Iranians seized control of the main British refinery in the Abadan Crisis.
 The U.S. and Standard Oil of California (now Chevron) shared Saudi Arabian oil with the House of Saud 50/50, making the Brits look bad.
 When Iranians won the vote, they naturally questioned why Britain was plundering 80% of their oil money.
 However, becoming “owners, or controllers” of oil, as Winston Churchill put it, was critical for the British.
 Under Churchill’s own tenure as First Lord of the Admiralty, they’d transitioned their naval ships from coal-fired steam to oil-burning internal combustion, but Britain has domestic coal and not much oil.
 The government assumed majority control of BP to run it with military considerations in mind.